Maikel Garcia Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in MLB with a collective 9.0 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in MLB.

-- The Phillies' 3.98 team ERA ranks 11th across all MLB pitching staffs.
+- The Phillies' 4.01 team ERA ranks 11th among all MLB pitching staffs.

-- His last appearance was on Saturday against the Pittsburgh Pirates, when the right-hander tossed 4 2/3 innings, surrendering five earned runs while allowing nine hits.
+- His most recent time out was on Sunday against the Pittsburgh Pirates, when the left-hander went five scoreless innings without allowing a hit.

+- The 26-year-old has a 2.66 ERA and 7.8 strikeouts per nine innings in nine games this season, while giving up a batting average of .202 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.